BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/responsive_sites.md

-# Responsive Layout
+# CSS Responsive Layout

-* "Responsive" means that the layout *changes* and responds based on the width of the screen
+* **Responsive** means that the layout **changes** and responds based on the width of the screen
 * This allows for specific layouts for mobile phones, tablets, screen readers, and more
-* Layouts can be redered conditionally based on:
+* Layouts can be rendered conditionally based on:
   * Screen size
   * Pixel density
   * Screen orientation
-    * Height/Width Ratio i.e. 11:9
+  * Height/Width ratio

 Why might this be important?

 ---

-# What is Responsive Development?
+## What is Responsive Development?

 * Responsive development is a technique that displays content well regardless of the device it is being viewed on
 * This concept is increasingly important, not all users are desktop browsers
-* In 2017 and 2018 more than 50% of web traffic was from mobile devices
+* In 2017 and 2018 more than 50% of web traffic was from mobile devices, and that trend is only increasing.

 ---

+## Responsive Units of Measurement

+The easiest way to start making your sites mobile responsive is by using units of measurement that can change, especially for widths.

+* Percentages - `50%`
+* Viewport width - `vw`
+* Viewport height - `vh`
+* Root element font-size - `rem`
+* Parent font-size - `em`

+Why might width be more important than height when making sites responsive?

+---

-# Responsive Layout: Media Queries
+## Responsive Layout: Media Queries

 * CSS3 introduced media queries, which allow developers to apply CSS properties to devices which match rules
 * Media queries are the backbone of front-end responsive development with HTML and CSS